 3.2.2 Court orders & arrears

 A court can make an order, or register a maintenance agreement, which deals with arrears accrued under an earlier order or court registered agreement.
-Sometimes the earlier order or agreement is already registered for collection by DHS.
+Sometimes the earlier order or agreement is already registered for collection by Services Australia.

 CSRC Act section 28